hyperledger/besu-docs/docs/Concepts/Events-and-Logs.md

 !!! example

-    Log entry for an event with one indexed parameter:
+    A log entry for an event with one indexed parameter:

     ```json
     {